top of page

 The sound of police radios could be heard growing louder from above, and just then, Michael regretted fleeing from the authorities.
 These odd people were not bound by laws and statutes, he was sure, nor would they recognize basic human rights.
 An uncertain fate whispered subtle thoughts of torture, unable to help but think of worst case scenarios.

-He squealed from the base of his throat, hoping to make enough noise to attract the authorities, but it came out as nothing more than a pathetic whimper.
-Warm tears dripped plentiful off his frozen cheeks, a lost cause at the end of his pitiful rope, he convinced himself.
+He squealed from the base of his throat, hoping to make enough noise to attract the authorities above, but it came out as nothing more than a pathetic whimper.
+Warm tears dripped plentiful off frozen cheeks, a lost cause at the end of his pitiful rope, he convinced himself.

 No chance.